Wild Ramps: What Spring Ramp Dishes are You Making?

 The Italian Influence on Provence

 A lot of people are often curious about the Italian influence on Provençal food.
 If you travel to Nice you will see a lot of Italian dishes like porchetta, pesto (pistou), gnocchi, and ravioli being served along with more recognizable French fare.
-The area around Nice was once part of the Italian Kingdom of Savoy, that traded hands several times before permanently becoming part of France in 1860.
+The area around Nice was once part of the Italian Kingdom of Savoy, which traded hands several times before permanently becoming part of France in 1860.

 The Italian influence had a lot more to do with its isolated location, it was far easier to travel along the coast by boats than to cross over the rugged mountainous terrain.
 The coast did not really open up to the rest of France till the railroads came to Marseille in 1848 and Nice in 1864.
-This allowed the Provençal coast to develop their own independent cuisine and culture.
+This allowed the Provençal coast to develop its own independent cuisine and culture.